basm92/Miscprojects/README.md

 Miscprojects
 ============

-A database for miscellaneous projects
+A repository for miscellaneous projects

 What projects are in here?
 ==========================